mjordan/islandora_bagger/CONTRIBUTING.md

 1. [Fork](https://help.github.com/articles/fork-a-repo) the Islandora Bagger repository to your personal GitHub account.
 See [Fork a repo](https://help.github.com/articles/fork-a-repo) for detailed instructions.
 2. Commit any changes to the issue/topic branch in your fork.
 Comments can be as terse as "Work on #243.", etc. but you can be more descriptive if you want.
 However, please refer to the issue you are working on somewhere in the commit comment using Github's '#' shortcut, as in the example.
-3. Send a [pull request](https://help.github.com/articles/creating-a-pull-request) to the Islandora Bagger GitHub repository that you forked in step 1 (in other words, https://github.com/MarcusBarnes/mik).
+3. Send a [pull request](https://help.github.com/articles/creating-a-pull-request) to the Islandora Bagger GitHub repository that you forked in step 1 (in other words, https://github.com/mjordan/islandora_bagger).

-You may want to read [Syncing a fork](https://help.github.com/articles/syncing-a-fork) for instructions on how to keep your fork up to date with the latest changes of the upstream (official) `mik` repository.
+You may want to read [Syncing a fork](https://help.github.com/articles/syncing-a-fork) for instructions on how to keep your fork up to date with the latest changes of the upstream (official) repository.

 ### Workflow for testing and merging pull requests